In ultrasonic plastic welding, a joint that looks good isn’t always a joint that seals well.

 Cause 3: Weld line too close to ribs, bosses, or snap features

-Nearby structures can pull heat away, deform during welding, or cause local stress concentration.
+Nearby structures can pull heat away, deform during welding, or cause local stress

 ✅ Solutions